Best Gas Cans To Make Storing Extra Fuel Easy & Safe

 Flame Arrestor

-Gas vapors are highly flammable and can ignite outside of the gas can.
+Gas vapors are highly flammable and can ignite outside of the can.

-A flame arrestor screen prevents a fire from igniting the vapors within.
+A flame arrestor screen prevents a fire from igniting the gas fumes within.

 Survival Gear Checklist eBook Cover -with fire piston on a rock and campfire in the background